This article covers the following topics:

 Select the "Open this port in my router" box and click "apply".

-"Attempting to connect..." will be displayed until Sighthound Video is able to successfully open a port in the router.
-Once a port is successfully opened, the external address will display and can be used to access Sighthound Video from outside of the network.
+Once the port is successfully opened, the external address will display and can be used to access Sighthound Video from outside of the network.

-If Sighthound Video is unable to open a port, your router may not support UPnP or NAT-PMP or they might be disabled by default.
+If "Unable to automatically verify" is displayed instead of an address then sighthound video was not able to open the port, though this does not mean that the web server is not working.
+If Sighthound Video is unable to open a port your router may not support UPnP or NAT-PMP or they might be disabled by default.
 If UPnP or NAT-PMP cannot be enabled you will need to manually configure your router to open a port.
 Steps will vary depending on your router.
 For more detailed instructions, you can search for web sites such as portforward.com.
-If you manually configure port forwarding, Sighthound will be unable to display your external address and the status will remain "Attempting to connect..."
-Visit http://www.yougetsignal.com/tools/open-ports/ to retrieve your public IP and test that your port forwarding is correctly configured.
+If you manually configure port forwarding, Sighthound will be unable to display your external address and the status will remain "Unable to automatically verify" Visit http://www.yougetsignal.com/tools/open-ports/ to retrieve your public IP and test that your port forwarding is correctly configured.
 Another method to test port forwarding is to enter: http://<public ip>:<opened port>into the browser of a device outside of your local network.

 If you are having trouble loading video, or it is loading slowly, you may want to adjust the bit rate of your streams.